intel-analytics/ipex-llm/python/dllib/src/bigdl/dllib/models/rnn/README.md

 ## Preprocessing

 The <code>sentences_split</code>, <code>sentence_tokenizer</code> use [NLTK Toolkit](http://www.nltk.org/).
 NLTK is included
-in prepared virtual env.
-As Nltk expected english.pickle to tokenizer in the current location under tokenizers/punkt/english.pickle. we need download punkt and navigate into the folder for packaging
+in created virtual env(see ${BigDL_HOME}/pyspark/python_package/README.md to see how to create virtual env).
+As NLTK expects english.pickle to tokenizer, we need download punkt and navigate into the folder for packaging
 ```
 $python
 >>> import nltk